lordmathis/llamactl/README.md

 2. Click "Create Instance"
 3. Choose backend type (llama.cpp, MLX, or vLLM)
 4. Set model path and backend-specific options
+5. Configure environment variables if needed (optional)
-5. Start or stop the instance
+6. Start or stop the instance

 ### Or use the REST API:
 ```bash